It4innovations/hyperqueue/docs/deployment/server.md

 The events will be read from the provided journal and printed to `stdout` encoded in JSON, one event per line (this corresponds to line-delimited JSON, i.e. [JSON Lines](https://jsonlines.org/)).

-You can also directly stream events in real-time from the server using the following command:
+You can also directly stream events in real-time from the server using the [`hq journal stream`](cli:hq.journal.stream) command:

 ```bash
 $ hq journal stream